arangodb/arangojs/docs/Drivers/JS/Reference/Database/ViewAccess.md

 `database.view(viewName): ArangoSearchView`

-Returns a _ArangoSearchView_ instance for the given view name.
+Returns a `ArangoSearchView` instance for the given View name.

 **Arguments**

 - **viewName**: `string`

-  Name of the arangosearch view.
+  Name of the ArangoSearch View.

 **Examples**